subtle-supernova/subtle-supernova.github.io/_src/posts/2016-08-02-markdown-to-html-to-pdf-my-resume-s-journey.md

     Date: 2016-08-02T00:02:31
     Tags: wkhtmltopdf, html, pdf, markdown

-_Replace this with your post text.
-Add one or more comma-separated Tags above.
-The special tag `DRAFT` will prevent the post from being published._

 # How my resume starts out as markdown

 ## Why would you do this?